How to Get a Refund That Was Sent to a Canceled Credit Card

 2. See if the Refund Was Accepted by the Card Issuer

 When there’s no longer a credit card associated with the account, things get trickier.
-What happens next will vary based on how long ago the cardholder closed the account.
+What happens next depends on when you closed the account.

-If the customer can still log in to their account, they may see the refund reflected online.
-But if the account is long closed and can’t be accessed online, first the customer should reach out to the merchant and ask for the Acquirer Reference Number.
-Armed with this info, they can then talk to the credit card company.
+If you can still log in to your account online, you may see the refund.
+But if you closed the account long ago and can’t access it online, you should first reach out to the merchant and ask for the Acquirer Reference Number (ARN).

 3. Request the Refund

-If the merchant says the refund was posted to the old account, call the credit card company and request a refund via check.
-This is when the Acquirer Reference Number can come in handy.
+If the merchant tells you they posted your refund to the old account, call the credit card company and request a refund via check.
+This is when the ARN can come in handy.
 In some cases, the credit card company or bank may ask for a written request.

 4. Be Patient